OULibraries/OVAL2.0/README.md

 # OVAL (Oklahoma Virtual Academic Labratory)
 The Oklahoma Virtual Academic Laboratory (OVAL) is a VR-Classroom application designed to encourage remote collaboration between academics.
-Up to on hundred users can inhabit the same VR space, import 3D content, and analyze those models with built-in tools.
+Up to one hundred users can inhabit the same VR space, import 3D content, and analyze those models with built-in tools.

 Table of contents: